hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api.html.markdown

 * `version_set_id` - A resource identifier for the related ApiVersionSet.

-* `is_current` - Indicates if API revision is current api revision.
+* `is_current` - Indicates if the API revision is current api revision.

-* `is_online` - Indicates if API revision is accessible via the gateway.
+* `is_online` - Indicates if the API revision is accessible via the gateway.

 ## Import